pyca/cryptography/docs/hazmat/primitives/asymmetric/rsa.rst

         `at least 2048`_ (See page 41).
 It must not be less than 512.
         Some backends may have additional limitations.

-    :param backend: A backend which implements
+    :param backend: An optional backend which implements :class:`~cryptography.hazmat.backends.interfaces.RSABackend`.
-        :class:`~cryptography.hazmat.backends.interfaces.RSABackend`.

     :return: An instance of